 What facilities will I find on site?

-The moment you move to The Vines at Bethlehem, you may enjoy the retirement village’s dedicated clubhouse facilities.
-Inside, a series of tastefully designed rooms offer a snooker table, library, dining area, modern kitchen and a lounge with open fireplace.
-Those seeking more active pursuits will relish the pool and outdoor entertaining areas.
+The moment you move to The Vines at Bethlehem, youmay enjoy the village’s current clubhouse facilities.
+Inside, a series of tastefully designed rooms with a pool table, library, dining area, kitchen and a lounge with an open fireplace.
+Those seeking more active pursuits will relish the pool and entertaining outdoor spaces.

 As the village develops, the iconic Mills Reef Winery building will be transformed into a new, impressive community clubhouse, extended to encompass over 2ooom2 and forecast for completion in 2021.
 It will house relaxed living spaces, a resident workshop, a hairdressing and wellness space, and spacious lounge areas for resting and socialising with friends.